LBurke92/preqin-fullstack-interview-task/preqin-fullstack-api/README.md

 You will need `python` installed on your machine, this application was built using Python `3.12.1` but any version `>= 3.10.0` should be fine.

-You will need to install `fastapi`, `SQLAlchemy` and `pandas` using pip.
+You will need to install `fastapi`, `SQLAlchemy`,`pandas` `pytest` using pip.
 It is reccomended to use a virtual environment (venv) to set up these dependencies.

-e.g. `pip install fastapi SQLAlchemy pandas`
+e.g. `pip install fastapi SQLAlchemy pandas pytest`

 To first build the database you should execute the crud.py file as an application.